skycrapers/TecoGAN-PyTorch/README.md

 python ./scripts/create_lmdb.py --dataset VimeoTecoGAN --data_type Bicubic4xLR
 ```

-4. Train a FRVSR model first, which has exactly the same network architecture as TecoGAN, but without adversarial training.
+4. Train a FRVSR model first.
+FRVSR has the same generator as TecoGAN, but without GAN training.
 When the training is finished, copy and rename the last checkpoint weight from `./experiments_BD/FRVSR/001/train/ckpt/G_iter400000.pth` to `./pretrained_models/FRVSR_BD_iter400000.pth`.
 This step offers a better initialization for the TecoGAN training.
 ```bash
 bash ./train.sh BD FRVSR
 ```